gsilvestri/ark-mobile/CONTRIBUTING.md

 More information can be found at https://blog.ark.io/200-000-ark-bounty-for-developers-in-the-1st-year-76aa44304012

-Before pushing PR, please [jump in our slack #development](https://ark.io/slack) channel in order to discuss your contributions or to connect with other ARKvelopers.
+Before pushing PR, please [jump in our slack #development](https://slack.kapu.one/) channel in order to discuss your contributions or to connect with other KAPU developers.

 # Guidelines
 - pickup any of the existing issues or if you find an issue make a PR,